 There are several good reasons for staying until the end, apart from good manners.

 The Adjudicator gives an insightful and inspirational speech at the end of the section about the pieces he or she has listened to, and gives excellent and often quite brilliant advice about how to further enhance the quality of the performances.
 Often particular performances are singled out and spoken about because there was something special about it (yours, perhaps), even if the participant didn't win a prize.

 You can pick up your Adjudicator's critique sheet.
 These sheets are invaluable for getting objective and encouraging remarks about your performance.
 Every performer gets a crit sheet, so leaving early means you don't get to take yours home.
 At the end of the day uncollected crit sheets can be misplaced or someone else might pick yours up.

 You won't know if you have won a prize of some sort if you are not around to receive it!
 There have been many occasions in the past when the Adjudicator had announced the prize winners, and most of them had gone home.
-This is a very sad and embarrassing situation for the Adjudicator and organisers, and arrogant and disrespectful of the competitor.
+This is a very sad and embarrassing situation for the Adjudicator and organisers, and is arrogant and disrespectful of the competitor.